akejolin/snowpack-plugin-content-hash/README.md

 # snowpack-plugin-content-hash
 This small snowpack plugin will add a *content hash* to your imports paths.
+The hash is created on build command.
+If no changes is made within the files, the hash will result the same as last build.

+### Why content hash
+Content hash is useful for cache control in the browser.
+Once the hash is new the browser will download the file.

 ## Get started
 ```bash